Centro Uno Entered Ramp-Up Phase

-The first results are very promising
+The first results are very promising.

 It's a key milestone for Selfrag: Centro Uno, its innovative waste-to-value facility in Full-Reuenthal, Switzerland, has become operational and successfully entered the ramp-up phase.
 The team worked hard for this and the first results are very promising.
 Centro Uno has already proven that its capabilities will exceed the competition by far.